aniket-21/AutomationFramework/README.md

 These are webdriver executables for different browses and OSes.
 Update these when a newer version is released

 ## Src
-Source code of framework and page objects
+Source code of framework, page objects and tests

 ## TestNG xmls
 Different xmls for different type of test suites